 What is Reformat?
 When you Reformat a Request or Interrogatory, AI4Discovery looks for uncapitalized defined terms, adds the Definitions and capitalizes the defined term as well as fixing other formatting issues.
 You can click "Reformat" for an individual Request or Interrogatory or click "Reformat All" to Reformat all of them.

 How do I delete a Request or Interrogatory?
-Check the Delete box to the left of the Request or Interrogatory number then click "Delete Interrogatories [or Requests]" at the bottom of the page.
+Check the Delete box to the left of the Request or Interrogatory then click "Delete Interrogatories (or Requests)" at the bottom left of the screen.

 AI4Discovery will offer to generate Objections for you.
 If you click "Yes" you can choose between asserting the full Objection to each Request (or Interrogatory) or selecting the Objections you want to assert.

-Depending upon the Device, e.g. Form Interrogatories, Requests for Admission, etc., AI4Discovery will recite the Request or Interrogatory and offer both an Objection field and an answer field.
-For Requests for Admission, you (or your client) will have the options of answering "Admit," "Deny," or "Unable to Admit or Deny."
+Depending upon the Device, e.g. Form Interrogatories, Requests for Admission, etc., AI4Discovery will display the Request or Interrogatory and offer both an Objection field and an Answer field.
+For Requests for Admission, you (or your client) will have the options of answering "Admit", "Deny", or "Unable to Admit or Deny".

 How do I respond to Discovery I was served with outside of AI4Discovery?
 From your Case List, click the red button to the right of the Case for which you were Served with Discovery.
 This will take you to the Discovery List for the Case.
 Click ”Respondent” in the upper right.
 If you have a pdf of the Discovery, click "PDF" and import the response.
 Or click "Manually" to manually enter the Discovery.

 What are Objections?
 A list of Objections that may be valid for the Discovery you're responding to.
 You can either assert them where appropriate or ask AI4Discovery to assert them for you.
-To insert an Objection, click the arrow to the left of it.
-To check for use notes, click the arrow to the right of it.
+To assert an Objection, click the arrow to the left of it.
+To check for Use Notes, click the arrow to the right of it.

 Can I request or suggest an Objection?
 To request or suggest an Objection, click "Request/Suggest a Objection" at the top of the list of Objections.
 If you request a Objection, AI4Discovery staff will attempt to create it.
 If successful, and AI4Discovery staff believe it would be useful for other users, it will be added to the common list of Objections.
-If not, it will be added to the list of Objections just for you.
+If not, it will be added to your list of Objections.

 What are My Notes?
 You can use My Notes to store any text, e.g. Definitions, Objections, Instructions, notes to a client, etc. that you use frequently and want to be able to insert with a click.
 No one else can see your Notes.